ddragosd-demo-org/openwhisk-alexa-demo/README.md

 }
 ```

+### Step 6
-6. Register rsidSelectionHandlers with AlexaSDK in the main method.
+Register rsidSelectionHandlers with AlexaSDK in the main method.

 ```javascript
 alexaSDK.registerHandlers(newSessionHandlers, rsidSelectionHandlers);

 ```

+### Step 7
-7. Change the location manifest.yaml to point to
+ Change the location manifest.yaml to point to

 ```
 exercises/exercise-2/alexa-skill.js
 ```

+### Step 8
-9. Commit changes back to github
+Commit changes back to github, either using the browser or the git CLI.

 ## Exercise 3

 In this exercise we will configure Alexa to respond to requests for the page views metric for the day.

+### Step 1
-1. Add querySelectionHandlers to skill, these methods will handle requests while in the Query state.
+Add querySelectionHandlers to skill, these methods will handle requests while in the Query state.
 To start we will just handle request for page view today.

 ```javascript
 // Create a new handler for the Query state